OlivierLD/raspberry-coffee/http-client-paradigm/src/main/python-skeletons/tcp-chat/README.md

 It is implementing only the basic features of a chat server.
 One of the requirements was to keep the code as small as possible.
+You can:
+- start a server
+- then start clients, who can:
+  - Send message to each other or to everyone
+  - Get the list of the connected clients

 You need the clients and the server to be on a network where they can see each other, obviously.

 ### Requirements